Can LLMs Identify Tax Abuse?: Background

-The task of finding possible tax loopholes in a collection of tax authorities is related to other AI challenges involving reasoning with large-scale data and combinatorial search spaces.
+We previously discussed the theoretical possibility of using AI to proactively find tax strategies in a collection of tax authorities \citep{sheltercheck_2022}.
+This task is related to other AI challenges involving reasoning with large-scale data and combinatorial search spaces.
 The first chess engines prominently involved rule-based heuristics to explore an otherwise huge search space~\citep{campbell-deep}.
-A similar search problem occurs in attempts to automate scientific discovery: papers' conclusions can be combined to identify potentially useful future research directions \citep{evans10machine}.
-In turn, this requires extracting and representing information from science papers.
+A similar search problem occurs in attempts to automate scientific discovery: papers' conclusions can be combined to identify potentially useful future research directions \citep{evans10machine, si2025ideationexecutiongapexecutionoutcomes}.
 Another example is predicting how proteins fold~\citep{abramson24accurate} and designing bioactive molecules~\citep{li_gxvaes}.

 Here, we take a similar approach, letting an LLM predict a solution, without any explicit search procedure.
 Closer to our paper is the automation of public policy design~\cite{xing_black}.
-Reliably designing tax loopholes may require strong planning abilities, which current LLMs may lack \citep{aghzal-survey}.
+Reliably designing tax strategies may require strong planning abilities, which current LLMs may lack \citep{aghzal-survey}.